 It is time for a better system – and at Lilly, we’re working toward policy solutions to help patients access the innovative medicines they need, faster.

 Several stakeholders could take action and tear down the rebate wall.
-For example, the Federal Trade Commission (FTC) is responsible for protecting consumers from anti-competitive behavior.
+For example, the U.S. Federal Trade Commission (FTC) is responsible for protecting consumers from anti-competitive behavior.
 The FTC could examine the rebate walls that are currently in place, to understand their impact on competition, and on patients and health care providers.
 In another option, policymakers could reform the rebate system so rebates flow directly to the person receiving the medicine, rather than to their health plan.

 With this change in place, people with diseases that require expensive medicines would no longer subsidize the cost of health insurance for those who are well, but would benefit from rebates directly.
 More information on potential policy solutions to the rebate wall can be found in our comments on the President’s Blueprint to Lower Drug Pricing, and in our comments on the changes to the Anti-Kickback Statute that were proposed.